 - Scheduled maintenance costs will be 40% lower for the E-Transit compared to the gas model over eight years or 100,000 miles.
 (AutoNews)

 EV Car Buying Consumer Habits & Trends

-The major concern for EV adoption in the US in 2020 is charging infrastructure, which is closely tied to the other barrier of driving range.
+The major concern for EV adoption in the US in 2021 is charging infrastructure, which is closely tied to the other barrier of driving range.
 Consumers are not as concerned about the price, but it is still on their minds as they compare EV and ICE models.
+It’s not always a simple swap, and preparation has to be done before buying an EV.
 While other countries are quicker to rebound from the drop in EV sales, the US continues to lag for several key reasons.